Military career of George Washington: American Revolutionary War service

-As political tensions rose in the colonies, Washington in June 1774 chaired the meeting at which the "Fairfax Resolves" were adopted, which called for, among other things, the convening of a Continental Congress.
-In August, Washington attended the First Virginia Convention, where he was selected as a delegate to the First Continental Congress.
-As tensions rose further in 1774, he assisted in the training of county militias in Virginia and organized enforcement of the boycott of British goods instituted by the Congress.
+In June 1774, with political tensions rising in the colonies, Washington chaired a meeting in Fairfax County, Virginia, at which the Fairfax Resolves were adopted.
+The resolves called for convening a Continental Congress.
+In August, Washington attended the First Virginia Convention, where he was selected as a delegate to the First Continental Congress in Philadelphia.
+Tensions rose further in 1774, and he assisted in the training of county militias in Virginia and organized enforcement of the boycott of British goods instituted by the Congress.

 Boston

 After the Battles of Lexington and Concord near Boston in April 1775, the colonies went to war.
-Washington appeared at the Second Continental Congress in a military uniform, signaling that he was prepared for war.
+Washington arrived at the Second Continental Congress in Philadelphia wearing a military uniform, signaling that he was prepared for war.
 Congress created the Continental Army on June 14, 1775.
 He was nominated by John Adams of Massachusetts, who chose him in part because he was a Virginian and would thus draw the southern colonies into the conflict.
 Congress appointed George Washington "General & Commander in chief of the army of the United Colonies and of all the forces raised or to be raised by them", and instructed him on June 22, 1775, to take charge of the siege of Boston.
-At that point, the prospect of victory seemed far-fetched, as such Washington was concerned about the reaction from his wife Martha and he didn’t write to let her know about his appointment until days later.
+At that point, the prospect of victory seemed far-fetched, as such Washington was concerned about the reaction from his wife Martha and he did not write to let her know about his appointment until days later.